Thommas/baby-build/README.md

 Path of child
 =============

-Business intelligence for your children
+Gamified life planning platform for your child

 Stack